 White weddings are common during the colder months of the year.
-Brides can have a white wedding and still use an interesting mix of flowers.
+Brides can have a white wedding and still use an interesting mix of flowers for a winter wedding.
 Cream, ivory and other similar shades of white flowers lend themselves well to the occasion.
 Many brides will have flower arrangements that include both white and silver.
 Pale pinks can also be incorporated into the flower arrangements for a winter wedding.
 Accompanying the flowers with some pussy willow branches adds to the delicate feel of a white bouquet.
 Other embellishments that can upgrade the style of a flower arrangement include white tipped mistletoe and pinecones.

-For a more intense bouquet Anemones can be added.
+For a more intense bouquet of flowers for a winter wedding, Anemones can be added.
 They bring intensity to flower arrangements due to their dark center that often appears to be black.
 With a velvety look to it, this flower can make any winter wedding day that much more romantic.
 The diversity of these flowers means that they can stand alone or be paired with roses, various types of berries and ranunculus flowers.
 Another off the beaten path flower option for a winter wedding is Nerine.
 Available in white or pink, it is a delicate flower that can be used in wedding bouquets or to enhance the décor.